How to implement Facebook Places pages for my network of points of sale?

 Add and edit Facebook Places pages for your brand from your main page

-1. If you do not yet have access to the Places feature, you can request it via this form.
-You will be asked to provide your name, an email address, the number of establishments in your network, and the main page to which you want to link your local pages.
+1. If you have not yet accessed à the Locations, you can request it via this form.
+You will be asked to provide your name, an email address, the number of establishments in your network and the main page à which you want to link your local pages.

 2. Go to your brand's main Facebook page.